State Specific Privacy Laws

 - Ask us to delete information that’s linked to you

-Can anyone make these requests?We're implementing California's new privacy rules for California residents.
+Can anyone make these requests?Yes, any U.S. resident can complete an online data request.
 You can see marketing and privacy options at Your Controls and Choices.

 How can I make a request?We’ve made it as easy as possible.
 We’ll need to verify your identity before providing your info, including your name, address and email address.